 - Preheat the oven to 400 degrees Fahrenheit.

-- Add the cold water, pure liquid monk fruit extract, pure vanilla extract, and salt to a large mixing bowl, then mix well.
+- Add 2/3 cup cold water, 3/4 teaspoon pure liquid monk fruit extract, 1 teaspoon pure vanilla extract, and 1/4 teaspoon salt to a large mixing bowl, then mix well.

-- Add the peanut butter, coconut flour, unsweetened cocoa powder, and baking powder to the mixing bowl, then use your hands to thoroughly combine the ingredients until a dough is formed.
+- Add 2/3 cup smooth, natural peanut butter with no added sugar, 2/3 cup coconut flour, 3 tablespoons unsweetened cocoa powder, and 1 teaspoon baking powder to the mixing bowl, then use your hands to thoroughly combine the ingredients until a dough is formed.

 - Use your hands to roll the dough into 12 evenly sized balls and place them on a sheet pan lined with parchment paper.